mezzolite/react-crud-frontend/README.md

 </p>
 </details>

-Create a form in AddDogForm that allows a user to add an adoptable dog to the list.
+Create a controlled form in AddDogForm that allows a user to add an adoptable dog to the list.
 It should have four inputs:
 * one for a dog's name,
 * one for a dog's breed,
 * one for a dog's age,